 It is therefore critical for psychiatrists to understand the most common causes of malpractice, how to proceed if they are sued, and how to prevent lawsuits.
 To shed light on this important topic, we spoke with Richard L. Frierson, MD, professor of psychiatry and vice chair for education and director of the Forensic Psychiatry Fellowship in the Department of Neuropsychiatry and Behavioral Science at the University of South Carolina School of Medicine.
 Dr Frierson is the co-editor of the book Malpractice and Liability in Psychiatry, which is to be published by Springer Publishing Company in early 2022.

-What exactly is the purpose of malpractice, from a legal point of view?
+What is the purpose of a malpractice lawsuit?

 Dr Frierson: There are 4 basic purposes: to compensate patients for damages suffered due to the negligence of their treating physician; to deter physicians from engaging in unsafe medical practices; to clarify the nature of prevailing standards of practice for physicians in their specialty; and to exact corrective justice (ie, to rectify a wrong).